 Opening a bank account in your child’s name is relatively easy, but it will require your help.
 In most cases, you will need to book an appointment with a branch representative.
 During this in-person meeting, you and your child will be asked for key documents.
 While the exact documentation required will vary from bank to bank, consider bringing the following documentation:

-Documentation needed to open a kid’s bank account
+What do you need to open a bank account under 18?

-When determining the type of account to open for your child, you may run into minimum age requirements for opening a bank account.
-In most cases, a child under the age of 12 will require a parent to be present to open a bank account.
-For most financial institutions in Canada, children between the ages of 12 and 15 can open their own bank account, without the help of a parent, as long as they can provide official identification, such as a passport.
+Many financial institutions in Canada allow children as young as 13 years old to open their own bank account, without the help of a parent, as long as they can provide official identification (like a passport).
 In virtually all cases, when a teen reaches the age of 18 (or 19 in some provinces), they are considered an adult and can open an account without parental permission.

 Opening a kid’s bank account online